crowdfavorite-mirrors/wp-yet-another-related-posts-plugin/readme.txt

 If you are a bilingual speaker of English and another language and an avid user of YARPP, I would love to talk to you about localizing YARPP!
 Localizing YARPP can be pretty easy using [the Codestyling Localization plugin](http://www.code-styling.de/english/development/wordpress-plugin-codestyling-localization-en).
 Please [contact me](mailto:yarpp@mitcho.com) *first* before translating to make sure noone else is working on your language.
 Thanks!

 == Changelog ==

+= 4.0.2 =
+* [Bugfix](http://wordpress.org/support/topic/yarpp-doesnt-update-suggestions-with-older-posts): cache should be cleared when the "show only previous posts?" option is changed
+* [Bugfix](http://wordpress.org/support/topic/no-default-image-showing?replies=4): In the thumbnail display, sometimes the default image was not displayed, even though no post thumbnail was available.
+* Localization updates
+	* Updated Polish, Japanese, Hebrew localizations
+	* Better right-to-left layout support

 = 4.0.1 =
 * Improvements to thumbnail handling